gilmore-lab/protocols/MRI_experimental_procedure.md

 ## Participant Preparation
 - Have the participant empty their pockets, remove all jewelry, metal, belts, phone, etc. and place in a locker.
+- MR Technologist duties
-- The MR Technologist will review the MRI screening form with the participant.
+  - Review the MRI screening form with the participant.
-- Ensure that the 20 Channel Head Coil is being used.
   - Escort the participant into the scanner room, have them lie on the bed, and scoot up into the head coil.
-- Hand the participant the trigger grip for the dominant hand.
   - Tape the emergency squeeze ball to their shirt.
   - Have the participant enter the scanner bore.
   - Ensure the participant can see all columns and rows.
   - Ensure the participant's comfort and safety.
+- Researcher duties
+  - Hand the participant the trigger grip for the dominant hand.
+  - Briefly explain the task again

 ## Testing
 - Close Calibration Screen